bedaisynic/to-do-list/README.md

 # HeadSpin Responsive Email Template

 ## MJML
-MJML is the framework which helps to create responsive emails.
+MJML is a framework which helps to create responsive emails.
 It has the similar syntax like HTML.
-To start working on creating an email, you can download the [official desktop app](https://mjmlio.github.io/mjml-app/) to edit your email with live rendering.
-Or install [mjml](https://marketplace.visualstudio.com/items?itemName=attilabuti.vscode-mjml) in your code editor.
+To start working on creating an email, you can download the [official desktop app](https://mjmlio.github.io/mjml-app/) to edit your email with live rendering or install [mjml](https://marketplace.visualstudio.com/items?itemName=attilabuti.vscode-mjml) in your code editor.

 ## How to use the email template